CLI Reference

 Target a specific scrollable element |

-haptix scroll down
+haptix tool scroll down

-haptix scroll up --amount large
+haptix tool scroll up --amount large

-haptix pinch <centerX> <centerY> <scale> [--duration <seconds>]
+haptix tool pinch <centerX> <centerY> <scale> [--duration <seconds>]

 Pinch gesture.
 Scale greater than 1 zooms in, less than 1 zooms out.

-haptix rotate <centerX> <centerY> <angle> [--duration <seconds>]
+haptix tool rotate <centerX> <centerY> <angle> [--duration <seconds>]

 Two-finger rotation.
 Positive angle is clockwise.